ayunav/Neverlate/NeverLateProjectProposal.md

 NeverLate is an iOS app for people who are often late and want to get into habit of getting to places on time.
 Existing products in the goal setting/habit building category that we currently use do not satisfy our needs as potential users: the apps are overly complicated, and do not engage and bring a user back into the app beyond sending reminders.

-NeverLate solves the above issues by gamifying a user's experience, bringing in social aspect (do it with your friend aka accountability buddy) and monetary incentive aspect (a user will bet an amount of money (for example, $10) that will be sent to her accountability buddy in case she is late to a class/work/another place she has to be on time on a regular schedule).
+NeverLate solves the above issues by gamifying a user's experience, bringing in social aspect (do it with your friend aka accountability buddy) and monetary incentive aspect (a user will set an amount of money (for example, $10) that will be sent to her accountability buddy in case she is late to a class/work/another place she has to be on time).
 In surveying the App Store, we could find no such combination.
 Popular existing resources include:

 * [Stickk] (http://www.stickk.com/) - a user signs a commitment contract with the Stickk web app.
 If a user fails her commitment, her money at stake will go to a charity of her choice or anti-charity, an organization a user does not want to receive her money.
 Stickk assigns another person as a referee who checkins for the user if the user achieved/failed her commitment.
 * [21Habit] (http://thenextweb.com/lifehacks/2012/12/29/20-apps-to-help-you-keep-your-new-year-resolutions/2/) - 21habit lets you break or make a habit and keep track of it for 21 days.
 When you sign up, you get a choice of a free mode or committed mode.
 The free mode has no monetary obligations while the committed mode requires that you invest $21 in your habit.
 For each day that you succeed, you’ll get $1 back and each time you fail, the $1 goes to charity.